Joe Bennett (footballer): Style of play

 Bennett is regarded as an attacking full-back with impressive speed.
 During his career, he has played as a left wing-back and a left winger as well as a traditional full-back.
 Paul Fraser of The Northern Echo has described Bennett as "very quick, likes to get forward and is probably better attacking-wise than he is defensively."
 Bennett has stated that he likes "to get forward whenever I can" and "be involved as much as possible and get some crosses in."

 Personal life

-Bennett and his fiancé Cherie have two sons together, Jesse-Oliver; born 4 September 2015 and Jaxon; born 28 September 2017.
+Bennett and his wife Cherie have three children together.

-In June 2019, Bennett proposed to Cherie in Ibiza.
-Since then they are expecting their third child together, due 2020.